mzahrl/university/evc/README.md

-Assignments for lecture Introduction to Visual Computing 186.822
+Assignments for lecture Einführung in Visual Computing 186.822 (Introduction to Visual Computing)